Preface

 The dnorm

-for the standard normal distribution
+for each x on the standard normal distribution curve.

 y <- dnorm(x)